sequentech/step/frontend/admin-portal/README.md

 # voting-portal
-Voting portal for the next generation.
+Admin portal for the next generation.

 # 1. Compile the Ui library